-No. First of all, Financial Literacy is a term use to describe financial education programs that promote the understanding of how money works, including how to budget, how to build credit and savings, and how to reduce debt.
+So, is financial literacy the same as financial wellness?
+No. First of all, financial literacy is a term used to describe financial education programs that promote the understanding of how money works, including how to budget, how to build credit and savings, and how to reduce debt.

 As with general literacy, it is assumed that once an individual has the ability, he or she will use it properly.
 I have been heavily involved in the financial literacy movement since 2004 and believe that it has made some great strides against financial illiteracy.
 Many financial literacy programs have incorporated counseling and coaching aspects to expand their impact.

 Is Financial Capability the same as Financial Wellness?

 No. Financial capability programs convert the concept of understanding money to the ability to use it properly.
 Financial capability programs emphasize the application of understanding.
 I am all for financial capability programs since I know they are sorely needed across all socio-economic levels around our country.

 So then, What Is a Financial Wellness Program?

 A Financial Wellness Program is typically an addition to standard employee benefits and goes beyond retirement planning and investing information.

 A well-rounded Financial Wellness Program will promote the accurate understanding and proper application of using money to maximize the likelihood that the employee (or association member) will develop a healthy relationship with his or her money and establish stable, fulfilling, and satisfying personal finance scenarios at home and work, now and in the future.